How can you tell something's not quite right? Pay attention to the clues from your body.

 - Nipple changes

 - Fluid that isn't breast milk leaking from the nipple

 Bleeding between periods or after menopause.
-Bleeding from the vagina during a woman's reproductive years is usually her monthly period.
+Bleeding from the vagina during women's reproductive years is usually their monthly period.
 When it happens after menopause or outside of normal periods, cervical or endometrial cancer is a possibility.
 Call your doctor if you have any bleeding that's unusual for you.